tenghaohuang/tenghaohuang.github.io/_pages/about.md

 ---

 Welcome to my personal webpage!
 My name is Tenghao Huang, a fourth-year PhD candidate at USC Viterbi School of Engineering.
-I am adviced by Prof. [Jonathan May](https://jonmay.github.io/webpage/) and Prof. <a href="https://muhaochen.github.io/">Muhao Chen</a>.
+I am adviced by Prof. <a href="https://muhaochen.github.io/">Muhao Chen</a> and Prof. [Jonathan May](https://jonmay.github.io/webpage/).
 I have interned at Amazon Alexa AI, IBM Research, Microsoft's Office of Applied Research and Salesforce AI Research.

 Before I join USC, I did my bachelor at UNC-CH.
 I was fortunate to be supervised by Prof. <a href="https://sites.google.com/site/snigdhac/">Snigdha Chaturvedi</a> and Prof. <a href="https://colinraffel.com/">Colin Raffel</a>.